argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ML_PythonC++_Embedding/ThetaGPU_OCCA/README.md

 ## Building and Running

 We assume that you have cloned the repo to a suitable location.
 These are the steps to execute this code on ThetaGPU (interactively):

-1. Login to a ThetaGPU head node
+1. From the theta login node, please Login to a ThetaGPU service node
 ```
 ssh thetagpusn1
 ```
 2. Request an interactive session on an A100 GPU
 ```
-qsub -n 1 -q training-gpu -A SDL_Workshop -I -t 1:00:00
+qsub -A SDL_Workshop \
+     -q single-gpu \
+     -I \
+     -n 1 \
+     --attrs filesystems=home,grand,eagle \
+     -t 60
 ```
 3. Set the Environment

 You can do `source set_OCCA_env.sh`.
-Which load modules and sets certain environment variables.
+This loads modules and sets certain environment variables.

 ```
 $ cat set_OCCA_env.sh